Glossary

 FAIR PRACTICE

-Collaboration and behaviour are based on fairness, social and gender-based justice, solidarity, inclusion and sustainability.
+Cooperation and behaviour aimed at promoting fair practices are based on equality, social and gender justice, solidarity, inclusion and sustainability.
 This is reflected in the wage policies, processes, structures, basic principles and appropriate remuneration for all participants.
 Fair practice highlights the importance of a good work-life balance and of being mindful towards yourself and others.
 Fair practice in the performing arts means being aware of your own role, acting appropriately and making an effort to ensure artists and the public work towards creating a just and sustainable society.
 Fair practice is a basic condition and an integral part of any activity, cooperation and project funding that takes place as part of m2act.
+As part of this, m2act always reflects on itself and is aware of the power imbalance between itself and the projects it funds.

 SUSTAINABLE STRUCTURES